-Table 3

-The phases of the Agrarian, Industrial and Cybernetic Revolutions

-Phases of the Agrarian Revolution Phases Type Name Dates Changes Initial Innova- tive Manual farming 12,000- 9,000 BP Transition to primitive manual (hoe) agriculture and cattle-breeding Interme- diate Modern- ization Distribution of agriculture 9,000- 5,500 BP Emergence of new domesticated plants and animals, development of complex agriculture, emergence of a complete set of agricultural instruments Final Innova- tive Irrigated and plough agriculture 5,500- 3,500 BP (in Europe up to 500 BCE) Transition to irrigative or non-irrigated plow agriculture
+The phases of the Agrarian, Industrial and Cybernetic Revolutions and Cybernetic Revolutions Phases of the Agrarian Revolution Phases Туре Name Dates Changes Initial Inno- vative Manual farming 12,000- 9,000 BP Transition to primitive man- ual (hoe) agriculture and cattle-breeding Inter- medi- ate Moder- nization Distribu- tion of agricul- ture 9,000- 5,500 BP Emergence of new domesti- cated plants and animals, development of complex agriculture, emergence of a complete set of agricultural instruments Final Inno- vative Irrigated and plough agricul- ture 5,500- 3,500 BP (in Europe up to 500 BCE) Transition to irrigative or non-irrigated plow agricul- ture Phases of the Industrial Revolution Phases Туре Name Dates $15^{\text{th}} - 16^{\text{th}}$ Changes Initial Inno- vative Manu- facturing 15 th - 16 th centuries Development of shipping, technology and mechaniza- tion on the basis of water engine, manufacture based on the division of labor and mechanization Inter- medi- ate Moder- nization Primary industry 17 th - early 18 th centu- ries Formation of a complex in- dustrial sector and capitalist economy, increasing mecha- nization and division of labor Final Inno- vative Machin- ery 1730-1830s Formation of sectors with the machine production cycle with steam energy DI - the Cybernetic Phases Туре Name Dates Changes Initial Inno- vative Scien- tific- Cyber- netic from the 1950s to the 1990s Breakthroughs occurred in the spheres of automation, energy production, synthetic materials production, and especially in the development of electronic control facilities, communication and infor- mation

+88 Social Evolution & History / September 2017

-Phases of the Industrial Revolution Phases Type Name Dates Changes Initial Innova- tive Manufactur- ing 15 th - 16 th centuries Development of shipping, technology and mechanization on the basis of water engine, manufacture based on the divi- sion of labor and mechanization Interme- diate Modern- ization Primary in- dustry 17 th - early 18 th centu- ries Formation of a complex industrial sector and capitalist economy, increasing mechanization and division of labor Final Innova- tive Machinery 1730-1830s production cycle with steam energy T '4' 1 Phases of the Cybernetic Revolution Initial Innova- tive scientific- cybernetic from the 1950s to the 1990s Breakthroughs occurred in the spheres of automation, energy production, synthetic materials production, and especially in the development of electronic control facilities, communication and information Interme- diate Modern- ization the phase of digital elec- tronics from the 1990s to the 2020s The development and wide diffusion of user-friendly computers, communication technologies, cell phones and so on.
-Medicine and biotechnologies as well as some other innovative fields have also made great advance Final Innova- tive the phase of self- regulating system from the 2030s to the 2070s Creation of self-controlled systems or
+Inter- mediate Modern- ization the phase of digital electron- ics from the 1990s to the 2020s development and wide diffu- sion of user-friendly com- puters, communication tech- nologies, cell phones and so on.
+Medicine and biotech- nologies as well as some other innovative fields have also made great advance Final Innova- tive the phase of self- regulat- ing sys- tem from the 2030s to the 2070s creation of self-controlled systems or systems indirectly controlled either via other systems or by means of point impact and correction

 Note that every phase of historical globalization closely correlates with a new level of development of productive forces.
-The origins of globalization and formation of regional-continental links correlate with the final phase of the Agrarian revolution, which spread in many parts of the Afroeurasian world-system in the period from the fourth to the first millennia BCE.
+The origins of globalization and formation of regional-continental links correlate with the final phase of the Agrarian Revolution, which spread in many parts of the Afroeurasian world-system from the fourth to the first millennia BCE.
 The Age of Discovery and the formation of intercontinental links correlate with the initial phase of the Industrial Revolution.
-(See Endnote 4 for a review of this our work on these phenomena.)
+In a number of our works we described the correlation between the technological development and elaboration of political forms (e.g., Grinin 2009, 2011; Grinin L. and Grinin A. 2015; Korotayev and Grinin 2006, 2012), thus, in the present paper we only summarize this correlation.